-The snippet either convinces them to click …or it does not.
+The snippet either convinces them to click …or it doesn’t.
 And the words matter.
-When Neil Patel analyzed 63 Google Webmaster Tools accounts, he found correlations between word choice and clickthrough rates.
+When Neil Patel analyzed 63 Google Search Console accounts, he found correlations between word choice and clickthrough rates.

 To improve click through rates from search engines to your website, use these words in your title tags and meta descriptions.